MGQ-EX/Paradox/EX Readme.txt

 http://pastebin.com/fMx7HE47

 Modified Game.ini For These Additions:

-		WinMode=		Discription
+    WinMode=          Description
-			Fit		fits the game window to monitor size
-			Full		switches to full screen unless already full screened Window		switches to window screen unless already windowed Resize		resize the window to whatever size defined in Width & Hight (Might Cause Crash)
+      Fit             Fits the game window to monitor size Full            Switches to full screen unless already full screened Window          Switches to window screen unless already windowed Resize          Resize the window to whatever size defined in Width & Height (Might Cause Crash)

     Width             Set As Positive Integer
-		Hight			Set As Positive Integer
+    Height            Set As Positive Integer

-		EnableBonus=		Changes Features Found In MGQ EX's Sparkly Scroll Menu In Pocket Castle 1F South False	Disables Bonus Features (Default)
+	EnableBonus=      Changes Features Found In MGQ EX's Sparkly Scroll Menu In Pocket Castle 1F South
+      False           Disables Bonus Features (Default)
       True            Enables Bonus Features

     EnableSaveDebug=  Changes How Paradox Loads Saves
-			False		Disables Displaying An Error Message When A Save Fails To Load (Default) True		Enables Displaying An Error Message When A Save Fails To Load
+      False           Disables Displaying An Error Message When A Save Fails To Load (Default)
+      True            Enables Displaying An Error Message When A Save Fails To Load

-		UseElementIcons=	Changes How Paradox Handles Element Icons In Database False		Disables Displaying Element Icons And Will Use Names Instead (Default) True		Enables Displaying Element Icons Though Will Default To Name If Icon Is Not Found *Note: Only Effects Elements Coded With Tag \ie[Element ID]
+    UseElementIcons=  Changes How Paradox Handles Element Icons In Database False           Disables Displaying Element Icons And Will Use Names Instead (Default)
+      True            Enables Displaying Element Icons Though Will Default To Name If Icon Is Not Found

+    *Note: Only Effects Elements Coded With Tag \ie[Element ID]

-		UseStatusEffectsIcons=	Changes How Paradox Handles Status Icons In Database False		Disables Displaying Status Icons And Will Use Names Instead (Default) True		Enables Displaying Status Icons Though Will Default To Name If Icon Is Not Found *Note: Only Effects States Coded With Tag \it[State ID]
+    UseStatusEffectsIcons=	Changes How Paradox Handles Status Icons In Database
+      False                 Disables Displaying Status Icons
+                            And Will Use Names Instead (Default)
+      True                  Enables Displaying Status Icons Though Will Default To Name If Icon Is Not Found

+    *Note: Only Effects States Coded With Tag \it[State ID]

-		UseJobChangePercents=	Changes How Paradox Displays Job Change Information False		Displays Information Using The Rank System (Default) True		Displays Information Using Dargoth's Percentage Chart *Note 1: Percentages Are A Work Of Love, I Won't Correct Errors In Them Just In The System That Offers The Alternative View *Note 2: This Does Not Effect Entries In The Database
+    UseJobChangePercents=   Changes How Paradox Displays Job Change Information False                 Displays Information Using The Rank System (Default) True                  Displays Information Using Dargoth's Chart

+    *Note 1: Percentages Are A Work Of Love, I Won't Correct Errors In Them Just In The System That Offers The Alternative View *Note 2: This Does Not Effect Entries In The Database

-		Enable_DTP_HP=			Determines How Health Bars Are Displayed For Enemies (Requires For All Sub Settings)
+    Enable_DTP_HP=        Determines How Health Bars Are Displayed For Enemies (Required For All Sub Settings)
       False               Not Displayed (Default)
       True                Displayed

     DTP_HP_Use_HP_Bar=    Displays The Enemy Health Bar
       False               Not Displayed
       True                Displayed (Default)

     DTP_HP_Use_MP_Bar=    Displays The Enemy Magic Bar
       False               Not Displayed
       True                Displayed (Default)

     DTP_HP_Only_On_Target=      Displays Only When Enemy Targetted
       False                     Displays All The Time
       True                      Only When Targetted (Default)

     DTP_HP_Position=            Position Of Enemy Health Bar
       Above                     Displayed Above Enemy
       Middle                    Displayed In Middle Of Enemy (Default) Below                     Displayed Below Enemy

     DTP_Text_Display=           Text To Display Above Health Bar chp                       current hp
       mhp                       max hp
       php                       percentage hp
       states                    current inflicted states

     UseCustomBattleBGM=
       False                     Uses Default Battle Music (Default)
       True                      Uses Custom Random Music

     CustomBattleBGM_[X]=		X Custom Random Music Added To 'Audio\BGM' Not Including File Extension
     IE:
-		CustomBattleBGM_[0]=battle	battle.ogg will be used (If File Not Found It Is Ignored)
+    CustomBattleBGM_[0]=battle	battle.ogg will be used
+                                (If File Not Found It Is Ignored)

+  #---------------------------------------------------------------------------
+  # Optional: Re-Encrypting Data Folder
+  # Provided By Tamakimouto
+  #---------------------------------------------------------------------------

+    * Prerequisite Have The Java Runtime Library
+    1 - Download "RPG Maker Encrypter.jar" to game directory
+        (Found On The Git Repository)
+    2 - Run "RPG Maker Encrypter.jar"
+    3 - Choose Encryption: RPG Maker VX
+    4 - It will then generate "Game.rgss2a"
+    5 - There isn't a difference between an encrypted VX project and a VX Ace project so rename it to "Game.rgss3a" 6 - As things would be re-encrypted it should be safe to delete the "Data" folder

+    Note 1: This Might Increase Speed, Not Tested By MGQ-EX Note 2: This Has To Be Repeated Anytime Backend Items Are Effected

   #---------------------------------------------------------------------------
   # For Those Coming From 1.02 or later to 1.21 (Upgrading)